plan-net/core4/CONTRIBUTE.md

 which you use in those examples.
 - Explain which behavior you expected to see.
 - Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.

+.. only bugs that do not contain changed core4-code
+.. try reproducing the bug on a freshly configured maschine
+.. to e.g. not report bugs in a customized python environment
+.. include configuration/environment information neccessary to reproduce

 Use the form below to reporting a bug:
 ```sh